 Commercial flights resumed operations on August 3.
 To enter the islands passengers will be requested to bring either a PCR test or proof of vaccination.

-Countries Dropping All Covid-19 Domestic Restrictions
+Countries and Places Dropping All Covid-19 Domestic Restrictions

 Those eligible to visit these countries or territories will be shocked to notice how life looks quite similar to pre-pandemic times.
 Check them out!